godot-escoria/escoria-docs/api/CameraSetPosCommand.md

 `camera_set_pos speed x y`

-Moves the camera to the given position.
+Moves the camera to the given absolute position over a time period.

 **Parameters**